-Members of the University community may hold unscheduled demonstrations, rallies, or equivalent activities, provided the activity does not interfere with routine University functions or does not interfere with an activity in a space which has been reserved in advance.
-In deciding whether a demonstration is spontaneous, for which no registration is required, the University may consider any relevant evidence, including:
+Members of the University community may hold unscheduled demonstrations, rallies, or equivalent activities, provided the activity does not interfere with routine University functions or does not interfere

-- Whether signs or placards used at the demonstration were commercially produce - Whether participants used amplification equipment, - Whether security was alerted, or media contacted, substantially in advance of the demonstration, or

-• Whether other circumstances demonstrate advance planning by one or more organizations.
+- Whether signs or placards used at the demonstration were commercially produced, - Whether participants used amplification equipment, - Whether security was alerted, or media contacted, substantially in advance of the demonstration, or - Whether other circumstances demonstrate advance planning by one or more organizations.

-III.Public Speaking, Leaflet Distribution, and Demonstrations
+III.
+Public Speaking, Leaflet Distribution, or Demonstrations by Uninvited Individuals